Tattoo Shading Techniques and Tips

 Dilute the ink as you need to.
 This will create natural gradients.
 To dilute black pigment into gray, dip the needle into distilled water.
 This allows you to avoid changing needles as you make your way through the tattoo.

 As you are applying ink, angle the needle in a circular movement.
 This blends the tattoo’s tones effectively because it applies ink in various amounts, adding to the shading effort.

 You can also vary the amount of the ink in the mouth of the needle as needed.
-This is less efficient time-wise, but you can use this method if you are not comfortable with your skill in producing a good gradient by controlling the pressure you are applying with the needle.
+This is less efficient time-wise.
+Nevertheless, you can use this method if you are not comfortable with your skill in producing a good gradient, by controlling the pressure you are applying with the needle.
 Think of it as another option.

 To make sure the darker ink is completely out of the needle prior to shading the lighter parts of the design, clean your needles as you progress.
 Not cleaning needles can do serious damage to your shading.